scionproto-contrib/csnet/README.md

 ## Requirements

+Building and installing the csnet library requires CMake 3.22 or newer.

-All the requirements for building the library (in `./lib`) are fetched automatically with CMake.
+All dependencies of the library (in `./lib`) are fetched automatically with CMake.

 Building and running the examples (in `./examples`) additionally requires the following: